 Reference: Ministry of education and Culture, 2018.
 Qualifications and studies.

-In Finland students' competence is assessed in terms of the vocational skills requirements and assessment criteria determined within the relevant National Core Curriculum.
+20 within the relevant National Core Curriculum.
 Assessment of competence forms the basis for awarding grades for all qualification units on students' certificates, using the following five-step grading scale: Satisfactory 1-2, Good 3-4, and Excellent 5.

-In vocational qualification units, competence is assessed by means of vocational skills demonstrations, which entail performing work assignments relevant to the vocational skills requirements in the most authentic settings possible.
-This is called competence demonstration.
-Where necessary, other assessment methods are used to supplement vocational skills demonstrations.
+In Finland students' competence is assessed in terms of the vocational skills requirements and assessment criteria determined methods are used to supplement vocational skills demonstrations.
 Skills demonstrations are designed, implemented and assessed in co-operation with representatives of the world of work within the framework of the National Core Curricula.
 As far as possible, skills demonstrations are arranged as part of on-the-job learning periods, either in workplace or at vocational institutions.
-In competence-based qualifications, assessment is always based on the vocational skills requirements and assessment criteria determined within the relevant Qualification Requirements.
-Vocational skills are assessed by representatives of workplace assessor and educational sector assessor.
+In competence-based qualifications, assessment is always based on the vocational skills requirements